'Shakespeare in Love' bows on London stage - with the dog

 Act Two departs more from the film than the first act but in a way that surely no one could fault, by inserting more from the closing scenes from "Romeo and Juliet" - the Bard's own words.

-At the same time, much of the wonderful banter from the movie having to do with theatre lore and chicanery is preserved.
+At the same time, much of the wonderful banter from the movie having to do with theater lore and chicanery is preserved.

 "So what do we do?," Fennyman asks to which Henslowe responds: "Nothing.
 Strangely enough, it all turns out well."